|►||Academic Services Home|

-If you select a regional field of study, you are not required to meet this requirement with a language from that region.
+If you select a regional field of study (see page 8), you are not required to meet this requirement with a language from that region.

 The economics requirement is fulfilled by a relevant economics or economics-related course.
+Jackson School students are encouraged to take an economics class with JSIS Professor Jeffrey Begun.
 The economics requirement is automatically satisfied for concurrent Business and Public Affairs students by course work in economics required for their professional degrees.
-It also is possible to take an economics course offered through a professional school even if you are not a student in that professional program.
-It is possible to have the requirement waived based on course work taken at another institution, but you must obtain written approval from the APC.
-If you are taking, or are planning to take, an economics or economics-related course at UW you should discuss with the APC if the course meets this requirement.
+It also is possible to take an economics course offered through a professional school if you are not a student in that professional program.
+It is possible to have the requirement waived based on course work taken at another institution, but you must obtain written approval from the GPC.
+If you are taking, or are planning to take, an economics or economics-related course at UW you should discuss with the GPC if the course meets this requirement.

 An increasing number of excellent international data sets have appeared in recent years.
-There also is an expanded use of quantitative data in general literature.
-It is imperative that students in International Studies develop sufficient competency in statistical analysis to utilize these tools and to better understand the literature.
-Where appropriate, they are expected to utilize these tools in researching and writing their final papers or thesis.
+There also is an expanded use of quantitative and qualitative data in general literature.
+It is imperative that students in International Studies develop sufficient competency in quantitative and qualitative methods in order to engage with current literature in their fields of study.
+Where appropriate they are expected to utilize these tools in researching and writing their final papers or thesis.

-There are four required core courses: JSIS 500, 501, 578 and 511.
+There are three required core courses: JSIS 501, 511 and 594.
 There is also a graduate colloquium series (JSIS 591 in Fall, JSIS 592 in Winter, and JSIS 593 in Spring), which students are required to take for one credit each quarter for the first two years of the program.
-These courses total 26 credit hours.
+These courses total 18 credit hours.
 The completion of these courses provides a background and framework upon which to focus work done in the other required parts of your program.
-In the graduate colloquium students present and discuss their work in progress and learn about professional opportunities.
+The graduate colloquium provides a weekly space for students presenting and discussing their work in progress and learning from each other.

 Concurrent students must usually complete certain requirements of the professional degree in their first year.
-JSIS 500, 501, 578, 511, and the graduate colloquiuia are normally taken in the second year, and the focus requirements in the third year, along with the final year of the pro-seminar.
-In some cases, Law/International Studies concurrent students complete their first year in 9the Jackson School, then begin study in the Law School.
+JSIS 501, 511, 594 and the graduate colloquiuia are normally taken in the second year, and the focus requirements in the third year, along with the final year of the pro-seminar.
+In some cases, Law/International Studies concurrent students complete their first year in the Jackson School, then begin study in the Law School.

-MAIS-degree-only and concurrent transfer students are expected to complete JSIS 500, 501, 578, and 511 in their first year and to complete their focus requirements in their second year.
-The pro-seminar will be taken both years.
+MAIS-degree-only and concurrent transfer students are expected to complete JSIS 501, 511 and 594 in their first year and start to take courses in focus areas.
+During the second year students complete their focus requirements.
+The colloquium will be taken both years.

-JSIS 500 (Origins of Global Systems), JSIS 501 (Comparative Studies) JSIS 578 (Research Practicum I – Literature Review) and JSIS 511 (Research Practicum II – Writing Research Papers) should be taken in sequential order.
+JSIS 501 (Comparative Studies) and JSIS 511 (Research Design and Methods for International Studies) should be taken in sequential order.